 Or it's just some guys fucking about on mopeds.
 Either way, watching the bikes was cooler than staring at a JSA queue.

 As the clouds rolled, they gathered at the roundabout to wait for a few more riders.
 All set, they took off, hoping to make it to the industrial estate before it started pissing it down.

 Ash led the charge, his L-plate pack following closely behind.

-These guys might not look as chic as the cast of Quadrophenia, but at least they'll never be in thrall to Sting.
+The Sports Direct generation might not look as chic as the guys from Quadrophenia but at least they'll never be in thrall to Sting.

 And there's a certain charm and a romance to it that I think would be lost if the UK scene was a direct replica of what's going on in the States.

 Watching them ride off, I understood the importance of places like Ace and the kind of communities that people like Ash have helped to create.
 Anywhere else in London, these guys would be labelled a public nuisance and hooked off the road with some moped-specific ASBO.

 That's understandable, of course; they're fucking loud, and I can't imagine anyone would be too keen on 20 guys regularly tearing up the road outside their house.
 But it means more to these guys than just that.
 I remember getting a moped at 16 and feeling a sense of opportunity that I'd never really felt before.
 I could go to parties without the assistance of my parents and their Nissan Primera; I could turn up to dates with a confidence I hadn't had before, until realising my entire head smelled like helmet and my fringe was stuck to my face.